The Language and Cultural Contacts of the Population in Eastern Europe

 The intertribal exchange trading existed already at that time (see more detailed Sketch on the Development of Merchandise in Eastern Europe at Prehistoric Times ).
 This is no surprise as the Tasmanians and Australians, retaining a primitive-communal way of life longer than other peoples, had exchange trade (CHEBOKSAROV N.N., CHEBOKSAROVA I.A.
 1985: 20).
 M. Tovkaylo wrote in his dissertation:

-… the location of Late Neolithic settlements may indicate also a possible means of local communities to control over natural crossings, therefore, over ways of moving and intertribal exchange, which gave them certain advantages in social development and the opportunity to expand their influence (TOVKAYLO M.T.
+… the location of Late Neolithic settlements may indicate also a possible means of local communities to control natural crossings, therefore, over ways of moving and intertribal exchange, which gave them certain advantages in social development and the opportunity to expand their influence (TOVKAYLO M.T.
 1998: 14)

 Türkic cultural influences were expanded mainly in the Finno-Ugric areas, and wider on the left bank of the Dnieper.
-In addition to agriculture terminology, the Finno-Ugrians and Indo-Europeans took from the Türks the names of some household items, weapons: common Türkic balta (old form survived into the Chuv purta) "an ax" have such matches: Hung bárd "an ax" (balta is late loan-word), Komi, Udm purt "a knife", O-Ind. parasu, Toch peret (Osset färät "an ax" is probably taken from Tocharish), Yazg parus "an ax", Gr. παλτον "a spear, dart", Lat barda "an ax", bardicium "a spear, hatchet", Ger Barte "hatchet", O-Sax barda.
+In addition to agriculture terminology, the Finno-Ugrians and Indo-Europeans took from the Türks the names of some household items, weapons: common Türkic balta (old form survived into the Chuv purta) "an ax" have such matches: Hung bárd "an ax" (balta is late loan-word), Komi, Udm purt "a knife", O-Ind. parasu, Toch peret (Osset färät "an ax" is probably taken from Tocharish), Yazg parus "an ax", Gr. παλτον "a spear, the dart", Lat barda "an ax", bardicium "a spear, hatchet", Ger Barte "hatchet", O-Sax barda.
 Common Türkic damar "sinew" was transformed into other languages in words meaning "string", "an arrow" "a spear", etc: O.Ind tomara "a spear, dart”, Khanty tamar "a blunt arrow" (for a squirrel, so as not to spoil the pelt), Veps tomar "an arrow", Osseti tomar "to direct" (from "an arrow" – V. ABAYEV), maybe Gr. τομοσ "acute"; common Türkic čana (also Georg čana) "sledge", čanah "jaw" have such matches: Saami soann, Est saan, Mansi sun, Hung szán, Osset dzonyg "sled", Arm սահնակ sahnak.
 K. Menges asserted the last word was common to the whole northern part of the Nostratic area (MENGES K.H.
 1979: 205).
-Türkic loan-words on agriculture in Indo-European are very rare and on livestock industry almost none at all.
-However the Finno-Ugric languages have loan-words more concerned agriculture than livestock.
+Türkic loan-words on agriculture in Indo-European are very rare and in the livestock industry almost none at all.
+However, the Finno-Ugric languages have loan-words more concerned with agriculture than livestock.
 For example, one can say only about Türk. ökuz/öguz/öküz (a proto-form *ökör) presented in Hung. ökör.
 We can draw two conclusions from these facts.
-First, before moving to Eastern Europe, the Indo-Europeans, Türkic and Finno-Ugric peoples were already really familiar with the basic types of domestic animals, and, secondly, the Indo-Europeans, in contrast to the Finno-Ugric peoples, have yet another source of cultural influences except for Türkic area.
+First, before moving to Eastern Europe, the Indo-Europeans, Türkic, and Finno-Ugric peoples were already really familiar with the basic types of domestic animals, and, secondly, the Indo-Europeans, in contrast to the Finno-Ugric peoples, have yet another source of cultural influences except for Türkic area.

 The possibility of the existence of such a source is said, for example, the Indo-European and Türkic names of an apple as the fruit of the cultivated plants, which have reason to compare.
-The common Türkic alma "an apple" was borrowed in the Hungarian language in the same form, it takes the form ulma in Udmurt , and umar’ does in Mordvinic.
+The common Türkic alma "an apple" was borrowed in the Hungarian language in the same form, it takes the form ulma in Udmurt, and umar’ does in Mordvinic.
 In other Finno-Ugric languages, the names of apple and apple trees have different roots.
 In the same way, there is no common name for them in the Indo-European languages.
 The closest to these words is the proto-form *abel (from it Ger.
 Apfel, Rus. yabloko, Lith. abuolis, Latin place name Abella, Celt. avallo, aval).
 The Greeks called the apple μηλον (melon) and the apple tree μηλεα (melea, in Albanian apple is mollе, in Latin malus "apple tree", and the Hittite name is šamalu.
 Maybe Skt. ambla "sour" can be referred here too.
 T. Gamkrelidze and V. Ivanov derive the proto-form of Indo-European names for apple as amlu and do not exclude their relationship with Trc alma (GAMKRELIDZE T.V., IVANOV V.V.
 1984: 639).

 It is believed that the closest to Eastern Europe apace of the initial dissemination of the apple tree is located in the Caucasus and Western Asia, therefore it is strange that the undoubtedly common name of the apple is present only in the Turkic languages.
-Obviously, after all, apple trees did not grow in the ancestral home of the Nostratic peoples at that time, and the area of their dissemination was limited to the territory of Iran.
+After all, apple trees did not grow in the ancestral home of the Nostratic peoples at that time, and the area of their dissemination was limited to the territory of Iran.
 Therefore, it is very likely that the name apple and apple tree was borrowed from the Turkic and Indo-European languages at the time when this fruit was brought to Eastern Europe by later newcomers from Asia Minor or the Caucasus, who were already engaged in the cultivation of fruit plants.
 At the same time, in both the Turkic and Indo-European languages, the name of the apple tree and the apple was borrowed from a common source, i.e. from a language whose speakers lived somewhere near the habitats of the Turks and Indo-Europeans (the Udmurt, Mari and Hungarian words are borrowed from the Turkic, and Mordovian – from the unknown Indo-European).
 The only place equally close to these two habitats is the Right Bank of the Dnieper, the territory of dissemination in the 5th – 3rd millennium BC.
 Trypillian culture.
 Assuming the Semitic origin of the Trypillians, one can search for a word similar to the Indo-European and Turkic names for apple and apple tree in the Semitic languages.
 This word ثمرة samara is found in the Arabic language meaning "fruit".
 Then, if you take into account the Hittite šamalu, the common proto-form for Indo-European and Türkic words could be *hamal, close to the Arabic word, and the Trypillians could also have a similar name, which Indo-Europeans and Türks borrowed together with fruit from them.
 This issue is discussed separately in the section "Semitic Tribes in Eastern Europe at Prehistoric Time".

 There is one more fact testifying to the borrowing of the Indo-European name for apple from the Türkic.
 Old-Ind amlá "sour" under the condition of metathesis has a good match in Türkic alma "apple" if you take into account the taste of the apple.
-The Indo-Aryans did not have direct contacts with the Türks, but, obviously, a similar word existed in other Indo-European languages, it took on other forms and a slightly different meaning: Lat. amārus "bitter", Gmc. *ampra "spicy, bitter, immature" (OE ampre "sorrel", Sw., Nor. amper "bitter, sharp ", Germ.
+The Indo-Aryans did not have direct contact with the Türks, but a similar word existed in other Indo-European languages, it took on other forms and a slightly different meaning: Lat. amārus "bitter", Gmc. *ampra "spicy, bitter, immature" (OE ampre "sorrel", Sw., Nor. amper "bitter, sharp ", Germ.
 Ampfer" sorrel"), Alb. εmbl'ε "sweet".

 As we see, the known Russian ethnologist L.N.
-Gumilyov was absolutely right when, noting the high cultural level of the Turkic Kaganate, he assumed the "ancient traditions and deep roots" of the steppe cultures.
+Gumilyov was right in noting the high cultural level of the Turkic Kaganate, he assumed the "ancient traditions and deep roots" of the steppe cultures.
 At the same time, more than material culture, he was amazed by the complex forms of life and social institutions of the Turks (el "community", majorat, the hierarchy of ranks, military discipline, diplomacy, etc) together with "a well-developed worldview opposed to the ideological systems of neighboring countries" [GUMILEV L.N.
 2003: 7].
 Nevertheless, we must recognize that in the conditions of the steppe the Turks could not lay a socio-economic base under a solid state, similar to those that the neighboring nations had at various times – the Chinese, Iranians, Arabs, Slavs.
 All their state formations did not differ in durability and were destroyed due to internal contradictions, often by the personal character of their leaders.

 The formation of the culture of the Turks was influenced by the western neighbors of the Trypillians, while they borrowed little from their northern neighbors.
-Probably, the Indo-Europeans were the first in Eastern Europe beginning to fatten domestic pigs, which might be indicated by the names of two Indo-European names of pig: *sûs and *porќos.
+Probably, the Indo-Europeans were the first in Eastern Europe to fatten domestic pigs, which might be indicated by the names of two Indo-European names of pig: *sûs and *porќos.
 One of them was borrowed by Türks: Chuv sysna, Kaz. šoška, Khak soskha, Kyrg čočko and Finno-Ugric peoples did the second one: Fin. porsas, Udm. pars, Komi pors, Mansi purys all meaning "a pig".
-In the nomadic way of life, the Turks could not breed pigs that are not suitable for migrations, but the Turks knew this animal and, obviously, got to know it from Indo-Europeans.
+In the nomadic way of life, the Turks could not breed pigs that were not suitable for migrations, but the Turks knew this animal and got to know it from Indo-Europeans.
 The Turkic languages have words of another root for naming name a pig: Turkm., Kirg. doŋuz.
 Gag., Tur. domuz, Kum. tonguz a.o.
 This word is absent in the peripheral Turkic languages – Chuvash, Tuva, and Yakut.
 The carriers of these languages were the first to leave their ancestral home, while the rest of the Turks remained in their places and, perhaps, began to breed pigs following the example of Indo-Europeans.
 The origin of the word remains unclear.
 There is an assumption that it is based on toŋ "large, strong " (SEVORTIAN E.V.
-1980, 268).When meeting a domesticated pig from Indo-Europeans, the Turks could borrow an Indo-European word for it, for example, a similar dunč' (դունչ) "mug".
+1980, 268).
+When meeting a domesticated pig from Indo-Europeans, the Turks could borrow an Indo-European word for it, for example, a similar dunč' (դունչ) "mug".

 There is in the Vepsian language the word l'evaš "a little pie with filling" and in Finnish leivos "cake".
 These words are very similar in form and meaning to the word lavaš "pita, pitta bread" spread in the Caucasus and Central Asia.
 The Ossetians have lawyz "a fritter" and lawasi "pita".
 V. Abaev considered these words borrowed from some Turkic (А. ABAYEV V.I., 1959-1989).
-However, it is noted in the Etymological Dictionary of Turkic languages that the word has no recognized etymology (А. SEVORTIAN E.V.
+However, it is noted in the Etymological Dictionary of Turkic Languages that the word has no recognized etymology (А. SEVORTIAN E.V.
 2003, 5).
 Other Iranian languages have similar words too (Kurd. lewaş "pita", Afg. ravaš "bread", Pers. lävaš "pita" etc. There is reason to believe that Iranian, Veps, and Finnish words have a Germanic origin.
 Ger.
 Laib "loaf", Eng. loaf, Sw.
 (Dial.) lev, Got. hlaifs originate from GMC. *hlaibas.
 Derivatives without of initial h could be developed from this form in other languages – Ir. *laibas → lavaš → Veps. l'evaš.
 The Germanic word is associated with the Greek κλιβανοσ “stove” (KLUGE FRIEDRICH, SEEBOLD ELMAR.
 1989: 425).
-Consequently, when the Greeks still remained in Ukraine, they already knew how to bake bread, and the Germans, along with the appropriate word, borrowed this skill from them.
+Consequently, when the Greeks remained in Ukraine, they already knew how to bake bread, and the Germans, along with the appropriate word, borrowed this skill from them.
 This word spread further throughout the region along with the technology of baking bread.
 Lit. klaips, Rus. “khleb” and other Slavic words refer to this root.
-Without a doubt, the Slavs borrowed the word for bread from Goths, along with many others, even in those ancient times, but not when the Goths settled in the Black Sea region.
+Without a doubt, the Slavs borrowed the word for bread from the Goths, along with many others, even in those ancient times, but not when the Goths settled in the Black Sea region.

-Tne Iranian-Germanc vocabulary has also other common words.
+The Iranian-Germanc vocabulary has also other common words.
 For example, the name of sour cream, butter (Ger.
 Rahm, OMG. rjúmi, OE ream , Avest. raogna, Afg. rogan, Yagn. rugin, Kurd. rûn, Tal. rüən "butter"), the name of a window (Ger.
 Fenster, OE fenester), considered to be borrowed from Latin (fenestra), but similar words are present in the Iranian and Albanian languages (Kurd. pencere, Pers. pänj'äre, Alb. penxhere "window").

 Of course, not only words to refer to any distinct items spread throughout the all certain space but also for the designation of a broader concept.
 For example, Eng turf, Sw. torva "peat" have matches in Alb. turbi "peat", Pers. turb "peat", Afg. tarma "swamp".
 V. Abayev put in this line also Osset. tärf "lowland", Lit. tаrpas "interval" and added Thrak. tarpo (parhaps from Tarpo-dizos) "swamp" and Toch. tarpo "swamp".
 Perhaps the Slavic * tarva "grass" also comes from here (M. Vasmer takes it out of * truti "to use", "to waste", which are a little further semantically).
-The word in forms tart/turt/turš "sour", "bitter" are present in this space.
+The word in forms tart/turt/turš "sour", and "bitter" are present in this space.
 Here are some examples from different languages: Alb. tarthё, Eng. tart, Pers. torš, Kurd. tirş, Tal. təlx, Let. sùrs, Osset. tyrty (barberries) etc. You can also trace the development of semantics and spreading an old substrate IE root lard/lurd, presented in Lat. lаrdum "fat", Arm. ljard "liver", Gr. larinos "fat, greacs".
-Eng. lard is cosidered to be loan-word from Latin, although it can be Italic substrate word, as the Anglo-Saxons populated the same area after the Italics.
+Eng. lard is considered to be loan-word from Latin, although it can be an Italic substrate word, as the Anglo-Saxons populated the same area after the Italics.
 Further, the semantics of the word meaning "fat" has developed in the direction of "dirty".
 This sense has Sw lort "mud".
-From Germanic areas the word with this sense spread eastward into Iranian areas (Pers. lert "sediment", Tal. lyrt "mud").
+From Germanic areas, the word with this sense spread eastward into Iranian areas (Pers. lert "sediment", Tal. lyrt "mud").
 A list of such parallels can be continued, even though many of conformity may remain enigmatic.

 * * *

-There is no doubt that the cultural ties of the population of Eastern Europe were not limited to the socio-economic sphere, and exchange of achievements in artistic and creative activities had to exist.
+There is no doubt that the cultural ties of the population of Eastern Europe were not limited to the socio-economic sphere, and the exchange of achievements in artistic and creative activities had to exist.
 This is a topic for specialists, but linguistics can give certain material.
 For example, the origin of the name of a musical instrument bandura is associated with the Lat pandura and Gr. πανδουρα "cittern" and its source are looked for in Lydia.
 (VASMER MAX.
 1964.
 Volume 1, p.
 120).
-Obviously, it was not found, as the roots of words are in the language of the ancient Bulgars, as it is evidenced by Chuv. păntăr-păntăr – imitation of strum, strum of strings, păntărtat – 1. "to strum", produce strumming sounds (of a stringed instrument), 2. "to pop", "to rattle" (on drums) and like.
-What Chuvash words have a more common sense, means that the stringed musical instrument was borrowed by the Indo-Europeans (Greeks and / or Italians) from the Bulgars, and not vice versa.
+It was not found, as the roots of words are in the language of the ancient Bulgars, as it is evidenced by Chuv. păntăr-păntăr – imitation of strum, the strum of strings, păntărtat – 1. "to strum", produce strumming sounds (of a stringed instrument), 2. "to pop", "to rattle" (on drums) and like.
+What Chuvash words have a more common sense, means that the stringed musical instrument was borrowed by the Indo-Europeans (Greeks and /or Italians) from the Bulgars, and not vice versa.
 The peoples of the Caucasus have names for musical instruments like the Latin word pandura, but the source of the borrowing, just as words of bandura, is difficult to define.
 Musical instruments with a similar name – Fr. tambourin (long drum), Tat. dumbra "balalaika", Cr.Tat. dambura "guitar", Tur. tambura "guitar", Kazakh. dombra (a type of balalaika), Mong. dombura are used by many Asian and European peoples.
 It is believed that their names have Arab origin (Ar. tanbūr "stringed musical instrument").
 However Chuv. tĕmpĕr-tĕmpĕr "imitation drumbeat", tĕmpĕrtet "to rattle" (of drum) cast doubt on this, since the similarity of words păntăr and tĕmpĕr speaks to their common Türkic origin.

-As you can see, even in those ancient times, people in addition to the security concerns of their existence needed to be fun, but they fun not only music but also games, one of which was the ball game.
-The antiquity of this subject for the game shows the spread of the same name for a broad area in the time when the Iranians are still living in close contact with the Germanic tribes.
+As you can see, even in those ancient times, people in addition to the security concerns of their existence needed to be fun, but they played not only music but also games, one of which was the ball game.
+The antiquity of this subject for the game shows the spread of the same name for a broad area in the time when the Iranians were still living in close contact with the Germanic tribes.
 The word top/tob meaning "a ball" can be found in many Iranian and Turkic languages, it is also present in the Moksha, Ersa, Mari, Albanian languages, and probably even in the other languages of the region (in Udmurt töb "skein").
-The meaning of this word in the German and Chuvash language can explain to us even the manufacturing technology of balls.
+The meaning of this word in the German and Chuvash languages can explain to us even the manufacturing technology of balls.
 OMG. toppr means "topknot", German Zopf of the same root – "female braid", the Chuvash language has tăpka "bundle, clump" .
-Consequently, balls were made from hair, wool, and obviously sewed round by skin.
+Consequently, balls were made from hair, and wool, and sewed round by skin.